oondeo/docker-odoo/README.md

         docker run -P --rm --link odoo_dbsrv:db yajo/odoo unittest one_module,other

+### Saving attachments separately

+By default, Odoo saves attachments and sessions in `/var/lib/odoo/`.

+If you don't want them to disappear when you drop and recreate your container, you need to store them separately:

+    docker run --detach --name odoo_files yajo/odoo:data
+    docker run -d --name odoo_app --volumes_from odoo_files yajo/odoo

 ## Mounting extra addons for Odoo

 Extra addons must be located in `/opt/odoo/extra-addons/<repo>/<addon>/`.